 Even though I think most of us were resigned to its demise, you could nonetheless hear a slight rumbling in the crowd as Wolf replied, "I can confirm that it has moved into the history books."
 Damn.
 I'd really been hoping that someone might save the day.

-Oh, well, at least we won't be completely without "Law & Order" series.
+Oh, well, at least we won't be without "Law & Order" series.
 In fact, technically, we'll still have the same number.
-Since nature abhors a vacuum, in addition to "SVU" and "Criminal Intent," we'll now have "Law & Order: Los Angeles," starring Skeet Ulrich, a man who, by his own admission, has seen almost no episodes of any entry in the "Law & Order" franchise.
+Since nature abhors a vacuum, in addition to "SVU" and "Criminal Intent," we'll now have "Law & Order: Los Angeles," starring Skeet Ulrich, a man who, by his own admission, has seen almost no episodes of entry in the "Law & Order" franchise.
 (The only exceptions, apparently, were a few episodes of "Criminal Intent," and only then because it stars his friend Vincent D'Onofrio.)

 "Basically," said Ulrich, "we had a meeting, we talked about what the show was going to be, and fortunately Dick